andrexandre/ft_printf/README.md

 # ft_printf

-ft_printf is a custom implementation of the printf function in the standard C library.
+This project is part of the 42 School curriculum and aims to recreate the printf function in the standard C library.
 The ft_printf function handles various format specifiers from the original printf

 ## Usage